Kannur district: Theyyam

-Theyyam is a popular ritual form of dance worship inKannur-Kasaragod region of Kerala.
+Theyyam is a popular ritual form of dance worship in Kannur-Kasaragod region of Kerala.
 Theyyam consisted of several thousand-year-old traditions, rituals, and customs.
 The performers of Theyyam belong to the lower caste community in ancient caste structure formed by Namboothiri Brahmins in Kerala, and have an important position in Theyyam.
 It is performed mainly by males, except the Devakoothu theyyam.
 The Devakoothu is the only Theyyam ritual performed by women.
 It is performed only on the Thekkumbad Kulom temple.

 There are 456 types of Theyyam, including Vettakkorumakan, Vishnumoorthy Theyyam, Muchilot Bhagavathi and Sree Muthappan.

 A Theyyam museum is planned to be built at Chanthappura in Kalliasseri of Kannur district in 2019.